BrendelGroup/code4Rice3K/HOWTO.md

 ## Code4Rice3K - HOWTO

-Before start using this workflow, you should have went through the `INSTALL.md` document by now and was able to run the `setup.sh` script successfully after making sure all of the prerequisites are installed.
+Before start using this workflow, you should have went through the `INSTALL.md` document by now and was able to run the `setup.sh` script successfully after making sure all of the required softwares are installed.

 The workflow has two main steps.
 In the first step, the specified cultivar alignment file will be downloaded to the `maps` directory, then both the HaplotypeCaller and GenotypeGVCFs tools will be called to generate a `.vcf` file from the downloaded `.bam` files.
 This simply